Elements-Agency/benjaminjyoung/content/story/final-embrace/index.md

       name: Original Oil Painting
 ---

 Final Embrace is the most vulnerable painting I’ve ever created.
 It’s born from a dream — or perhaps a memory — that came to me on the edge of life itself.
+A dream of one last embrace with my late Fiancee.

 <!--more-->